 Groundbreaking photographer Robert Frank dies at age 94

-Frank died Monday on Cape Breton Island in Nova Scotia, The New York Times reported, citing Peter MacGill, whose Manhattan gallery has represented Frank's work since 1983.
-Frank and his second wife, June Leaf, divided their time between New York and Nova Scotia.
+Frank died Monday in Inverness, on Cape Breton Island in Nova Scotia, according to his second wife, June Leaf.
+The couple divided their time between Nova Scotia and New York.

 Black-and-white Super 8 pictures by Frank were featured on the cover of the Stones' "Exile On Main Street," one of rock 'n' roll's most acclaimed albums.